Work and Study In Australia

-Australia has been ranked as the second-best country in the world for its quality of life by a UN report that assessed economic, education and life-expectancy data.
+Australia has been ranked as the second-best country in the world for its quality of life by a UN report that assessed economic, education, and life-expectancy data.
 Australians can expect to live on average to about 82 1/2 years, have a mean 13 years of schooling and the gross national income per person is $58,618.

 International students choose Australia for its reputation as a safe place to live, with the streets and public spaces of Australian cities offering a real sense of security and freedom not always found in other parts of the world.
 Australian cities have some of the lowest crime rates in the world.
-Moreover , Australian authorities protect the country’s clean, green environment, with strict laws and penalties ensuring very low levels of emissions and pollution nationwide.
-Furthermore , Australian cities consistently rank near the top of independent global rankings for liveability.
-On a range of measures, from health to wealth; from jobs to transport, Australian cities are great places to live, work and study.
+Moreover, Australian authorities protect the country’s clean, green environment, with strict laws and penalties ensuring very low levels of emissions and pollution nationwide.
+Furthermore, Australian cities consistently rank near the top of independent global rankings for liveability.
+On a range of measures, from health to wealth; from jobs to transport, Australian cities are great places to live, work, and study.

 Reasons To Study In Australia !

-Australians are kind and friendly, with an immense passion for sport, food and entertainment.
+Australians are kind and friendly, with an immense passion for sport, food, and entertainment.
 Just like on campus, you will meet people from different cultures and faiths across Australia.
 If you wish to experience bustling city life, big cities like Melbourne and Sydney are great examples of a fantastic contemporary lifestyle, from modern art museums and cafés to beautiful city parks.
 Enjoy food festivals such as Perth’s Margaret River Gourmet Escape and the Melbourne Food and Wine Festival, and visit one of the 60 designated wine regions across the country.
-You can also experience Indigenous culture across Australia.pulvinar dapibus leo.
+You can also experience Indigenous culture across Australia. pulvinar dapibus Leo.

-Study Cost in Australia are considerably lower than other major destinations such as the United States and United Kingdom.
+Study Cost in Australia is considerably lower than other major destinations such as the United States and the United Kingdom.
 Fees for secondary schools in Australia start from $AUD7800 and can reach around $AUD30,000 per year.
 An undergraduate program can cost you from $AUD15,000 to $AUD33,000 per year and postgraduate tuition fees range from $AUD20,000 to $AUD37,000 annually.
 Vocational Education and Training (VET) and Technical and Further Education (TAFE) courses start at around $AUD4000 while fees for foundation studies start from $AUD15,000 per year.
 Planning to take up an English language course?
 These courses start from only $AUD300 per week depending on the course length.

-Australia has diverse landscapes, beautiful coastlines, vast outback and modern cities, as well as unique marsupials such as kangaroos, koalas, wombats and quokkas.
-Studying in Australia is a ticket for you to visit natural attractions, including the Blue Mountains in New South Wales, Uluru-Kata Tjuta National Park in the Northern Territory, the Great Barrier Reef in Queensland and Rottnest Island in Western Australia.
+Australia has diverse landscapes, beautiful coastlines, vast outback, and modern cities, as well as unique marsupials such as kangaroos, koalas, wombats, and quokkas.
+Studying in Australia is a ticket for you to visit natural attractions, including the Blue Mountains in New South Wales, Uluru-Kata Tjuta National Park in the Northern Territory, the Great Barrier Reef in Queensland, and Rottnest Island in Western Australia.
 A great benefit of studying in Australia is being able to experience the sunny weather and laid-back attitude for which Australia is well known.